David Harsanyi

-David Harsanyi (born 1970 or 1971) is an American journalist, columnist, author, and editor.
+David Harsanyi (born 1970) is an American journalist, columnist, author, and editor.
 He is a senior writer at the Washington Examiner.
 In the past, he was a columnist at the Denver Post, one of the founding editors of The Federalist, and a senior writer at National Review.
 He is the author of six books.

 Personal life

-Harsanyi was born in New York City in 1970 or 1971.
+Harsanyi was born in New York City in 1970.
 His parents were Jews who emigrated from Hungary to Rome in 1969, then to New York.
-His father had trained as a chemist in Hungary, but without English skills he found work in New York as a diamond setter.
+His father had trained as a chemist in Hungary, but without English—language skills he found work in New York as a diamond setter.
 His mother took business courses and became an accountant.
 Harsanyi is the eldest of three brothers.
 He is a self-described atheist.

 Career

 In his early career, Harsanyi worked as a sports-journalist, covering baseball for Sports Illustrated and the Associated Press.
 He has also written columns for "The Wall Street Journal, Reason, National Review, The Weekly Standard, The Christian Science Monitor, The Jerusalem Post, The Globe and Mail, The Hill", and he "worked for more than a decade as an editor, reporter and producer at media outlets such as the Associated Press, (and) the New York Daily News".

 He was hired as a press secretary for the Republican Jewish Coalition prior to writing a column for eight years at The Denver Post.
 Harsanyi was hired by Blaze Media and then was a senior editor at the online publication, The Federalist, writing more than 800 columns.
 He became a senior writer at National Review in 2019.
 He left National Review in May 2022 to return to writing for The Federalist.
 In October 2024 he joined the Washington Examiner to write "In Focus" articles.

 As of 2022, Harsanyi has appeared nine times on C-SPAN.